Frankenweenie (1984 film): Home media

 In addition to having its own 1992 VHS release, this short was included in the Special Edition, Collector's Edition, and Blu-ray 3D releases of The Nightmare Before Christmas and on the Blu-ray release of its remake.

 Controversy

-Burton was fired by Disney after the film was completed, as the studio claimed that he had been wasting company resources and felt the film was not suitable for the targeted young audiences.
+Burton was fired by Disney after the short was completed, as the studio claimed that he had been wasting company resources and felt the film was not suitable for the targeted young audiences.
 The short was originally planned to be released alongside the summer re-release of The Jungle Book, but its release was rescheduled with the Christmas re-release of Pinocchio on December 21, 1984.
-Although the film was subsequently shelved, the film played in UK cinemas in 1985 in front of Touchstone Films' Baby: Secret of the Lost Legend.
-Following the success of Burton's later films Pee-wee's Big Adventure, Beetlejuice, Batman, and Edward Scissorhands, the film was given a home video release in 1992.
+Although the film was subsequently shelved, the short played in UK cinemas in 1985 in front of Touchstone Films' Baby: Secret of the Lost Legend.
+Following the success of Burton's later films Pee-wee's Big Adventure, Beetlejuice, Batman, and Edward Scissorhands, the short was given a home video release in 1992.
 It was released as an extra, along with Vincent, on The Nightmare Before Christmas DVD, Blu-ray and UMD, as well as the 2000 VHS.